 QUICK TIP: If you are baking your bread in a Dutch oven or other baking vessel (recommendation below), remember to check that the basket fits into the Dutch oven you will be using!

 A lame/grignette is an extremely thin, extremely sharp blade that is used to slash your dough just before placing it in the oven.
 This nifty little tool is a game changer for making sure your loaves of bread come out looking presentable with a nice even bake.
-I love this one from Etsy.
+I love this one (pictured above); the well known ‘UFO’ lame.
 It’s super high quality and very comfortable to use compared to traditional lames.